-- They ensure that the plans and projects adopted are implemented accordingly and take cognizance of the Covid-19 measures. - They measure the impact of the effect of strategies and/ or projects on development and the prioritization of the lives of the community. - They measure the financial viability of the municipality and its ability to carry out its developmental mandate and envisaged projects and they ensure the efficient utilization of resources.
+- They ensure that the plans and projects adopted are implemented accordingly and take cognizance of the Covid-19 measure and the KZN Floods which have affected areas within the municipality - They measure the impact of the effect of strategies and/ or projects on development and the prioritization of the lives of the community.

+They measure the financial viability of the municipality and its ability to carry out its developmental mandate and envisaged projects and they ensure the efficient utilization of resources.